Exemption or Special License Forms

-Vancouver's business and special licensing regulations are found in their entirety in Title 5, Vancouver Municipal Code (VMC), and summarized below.
+City of Vancouver's business and special licensing regulations are found in their entirety in Title 5, Vancouver Municipal Code (VMC).
+Related requirements and policies are summarized below.

-Home Occupations.
-In addition to holding a city business license or claiming a license exemption, businesses that operate from a residence located in the city (home occupations) must comply with the city's home occupation regulations set forth in VMC 20.860, and may be required to hold a Home Occupation Permit.
+HOME OCCUPATION BUSINESS.
+In addition to holding a city business license, businesses that operate from a residence located in the city (home occupations) must comply with the city's home occupation regulations set forth in VMC 20.860, and may be required to hold a Home Occupation Permit.

 - Enter location address at: City Limits Map, or